 Welcome to my Lull vs Nectar mattress comparison!
-While both of these beds feature gentle layers of memory foam for deep body-contouring and pressure relief, that hardly makes them identical.
+Both of these beds feature gentle layers of memory foam for deep body-contouring and pressure relief, but that hardly makes them identical.
 In fact, they endear themselves to pretty different types of sleepers.
 So, which one is the best mattress for you?
 Read on to find out!

-In this review, we’re going to examine every inch of these bed-in-a-box mattresses to determine how they sleep, how they feel, and who they might be best for.
-By the end, you’ll know which one is the right mattress for you!
+In this review, I’m going to examine every inch of these bed-in-a-box mattresses to determine pros and cons of each, how they are made, how they sleep, how they feel, who they might be best for, and more!
+By the end, you’ll have a crystal clear idea of which mattress is the right one for you!

 Without any further ado, let’s dive into my full Nectar vs Lull mattress comparison.
 Short on time?
-Feel free to skip to the comparison summary at the end of this page.
+Feel free to skip to the comparison summary.

 Lull vs Nectar: Similarities and Differences